yetanalytics/lrsql/doc/troubleshooting.md

 You may want to adjust the `LRSQL_POOL_MINIMUM_IDLE` config var, as it is set to 10 by default in Postgres mode.
 (See [here](env_vars.md#hikaricp-properties) for more info on connection pool configuration.)

+### My stored statements are sharing the same timestamp

+Statement `stored` timestamps are not strictly monotonic in SQL LRS; two or more Statements may be assigned the same timestamp if stored in quick succession.

+### Some of my statements are not being voided

+If a Statement voids a target Statement that is itself voiding, SQL LRS will accept it upon insertion, though it will not update the state of the target Statement as per the [xAPI spec](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Communication.md#214-voided-statements).
+(Yet's Cloud LRS products, on the other hand, would have simply rejected the voiding Statement.)

 [<- Back to Index](index.md)